 The best bank in Mexico for non-residents might surprise you.
 And, that’s because it might not be in Mexico.

-In fact, as we’ll discuss below, many non-residents decide that choosing to open a foreign bank account online is often a better and more affordable option.
+In fact, as we’ll discuss below, many non-residents decide that choosing to apply for accounts and open a foreign bank account online is often a better and more affordable option.

 In this article, we’re going to explore some of the alternative options.
 Of course, we’ll also be discussing how to open with the best bank in Mexico if that’s your ultimate goal.